 Alberto Burri: ‘Artist, poet, and creator of the new’

-An introduction to the Italian artist who inspired Arte Povera and ‘changed art’ with his use of unconventional materials.
-Burri’s 1959 Ferro T, made from iron on wood, is offered in our Post-War and Contemporary Art Evening Sale on 6 March
+A profile of the Italian artist who inspired Arte Povera and ‘changed art’ with his use of unconventional materials

 Who was Alberto Burri?

-According to Mariolina Bassetti, International Director of Post-War and Contemporary Art at Christie’s, Alberto Burri (1915-1995) ‘was an artist, poet, and a creator of the new, who loved discovering new forms in diverse materials’.
+According to Mariolina Bassetti, chairman, Post-War and Contemporary Art at Christie’s, Alberto Burri (1915-1995) ‘was an artist, poet, and a creator of the new, who loved discovering new forms in diverse materials’.

 Gallery director Luigi Mazzoleni says, ‘Burri was one of the most important artistic figures of the Italian post-war period,’ whose works had ‘a fundamental influence, not just on artists of the time, but on younger artists today’.

 Burri’s artistic innovations helped set the stage for Italy’s radical Arte Povera — or ‘poor art’ — movement, led by artists including Alighiero Boetti, Michelangelo Pistoletto and Jannis Kounellis.
 In the late 1960s and ’70s, in particular, these artists and others used everyday materials as a challenge to the commercialised contemporary gallery system.

 Burri’s art was characterised by the daring experimentation that came to define the group.
 ‘He burst onto the Italian and global art scene, offering a highly personal interpretation of Art Informel,’ explains Mazzoleni.